nickolas-pohilets/deinit-benchmark/README.md

 ## Summary

+Benchmarks were performed on MacBook Pro with M1 Max CPU using release build of the standard library.

-Benchmark measures performance of the isolated and async deinit, after applying two optimizations:
+Benchmarks measure performance of the isolated and async deinit, after applying two optimizations:

 * After replacing `std::set<>` with `llvm::DenseSet<>` in `TaskLocal::copyTo()`, the cost of copying task-local values is linear in number of values and costs about 35ns per value.
 Before that it was `O(n*log(n))` with numbers of about 50ns/value for 10 values, and 80ns/item for 1000 values.